Two killed in Taliban raid in Kabul, Camp Bastion under fire

 Kabul police spokesman Hashmat Stanekzai said in a statement that one was Afghan and one was a foreigner, but he did not give the nationality.

-The Taliban insurgents claimed responsibility, with a spokesman saying in a statement that their fighters had targeted a Christian organization seeking to convert Muslims.
-Authorities did not know the name of the aid organization.
+The Taliban insurgents claimed responsibility, with a spokesman saying in a statement that their fighters had targeted a Christian organisation seeking to convert Muslims.
+Authorities did not know the name of the aid organisation.

 On Thursday, Taliban gunmen had stormed a guest house in Kabul's diplomatic quarter.
 Only the attackers were killed.